Frankofoedu/CheckoutChallenge/README.md

 1. Caching: Adding caching to the repository layer.
 This will allow faster response and relieve the database.
 2. Add more robust tests
 3. Improve the validation for the models
+4. An improv3ed way of storing secrets.
+Using a keyvault instead of appsettings which keeps it in source control.